Ryhus/rsschool-cv/cv.md

 #### PLATA, MX Credit Systems (Ex Tinkoff Bank in Mexico)

 **Role:** Collection Risk Analyst

 **Period:** September 2023 – June 2024

-- Worked with clients in delinquency, analyzed client data, and created and maintained Tableau dashboards for key collection metrics such as cure rate (percentage of clients who paid off delinquency) and client count in delinquency
+- Worked with clients in delinquency, analyzed client data, created and maintained Tableau dashboards for key collection metrics such as cure rate (percentage of clients who paid off delinquency) and number of clients in delinquency
 - Collaborated with collection team to develop dashboards for monitoring collection metrics related to client contact rates with collection agents and created a motivation system for collection agents
 - Conducted A/B tests with the team to explore new ideas aimed at improving the main collection metric—cure rate
 - Maintained, and monitored automated collection messaging campaigns
-- Created and maintained data marts using data from the Data Warehouse (DWH) with Snowflake
+- Created and maintained data marts using SQL and Snowflake.

 #### IPJSC Ingosstrakh, Moscow

 **Role:** Data Scientist

 **Period:** January 2019 - September 2022

 - Developed three distinct scoring models for different segments in the auto-insurance market using machine learning methodologies.
 These models contributed to a significant reduction in annual net losses, achieving a reduction of 12% - 25% in their respective segments
 - Spearheaded a text analysis project focused on extracting relevant information from court cases in the auto-insurance industry, with a specific emphasis on identifying fraudulent cases.
 Leveraged natural language processing techniques and machine learning algorithms to automate the process, improving efficiency and accuracy